Holyrood Abbey: History

 The abbey was originally served by a community of Augustinian Canons Regular from Merton Priory.
 The layout of the original church at Holyrood, now known only from excavations, probably came from the 1125 church at the priory.
+Royal grants of fuel wood to the abbey in 1128 and 1150 probably reflected a lack of woodland resources locally.
 In 1177 the papal legate Vivian held council here.
 In 1189 the nobles and prelates of Scotland met here to discuss raising a ransom for William the Lion.

 The aisle vault of the 4th bay, showing the rough quality of the construction.